 The paintings below were stock images that were digitally selected from the much wider portfolio painting.

 I have mentioned that sometimes it becomes more efficient to start over.
 Watercolor paper occasionally has annoying “quirks.”
 On more complicated paintings, I would do a test trip before starting my painting to be sure the paper wasn’t defective.
-On defective paper, the friskit leaks everywhere or the colors are spotting.
+On defective paper, the frisket leaks everywhere or the colors are spotting.
 This could be because the “sizing” that was used in making the paper was incorrect.
-Sometimes only a little rubbing with a kleenex can cause a hole on wet paper.
-On the example below, I struggled to put down what is there.
-That abandoned painting below probably represented about ten hours.
-However, when I started over on a paper without problems, everything worked out much fresher and quicker.
-I thought it would be helpful to share the process of how I work with this partial painting.
-I darkened the line drawing to show it (digitally).
-Normally, my line drawing is almost invisible.
+Sometimes only a little rubbing with a Kleenex can cause a

 I have actually done work for many candy companies, and may have a post on all of those jobs later on.
-The candy used for this painting was Brach Candies; I remember well the Neopolitan flavor.
+The candy used for this painting was